silq-lang/silq/README.md

 }
 ```

-There should be a procedure of name 'main', denoting the program entry and exit point.
+There should be a procedure of name `main`, denoting the program entry and exit point.

 ### Statements

 Function bodies consist of a sequence of statements, possibly referencing the variables param1,param2,...,paramn.

-- `variable := expression;` introduces a new variable of name 'variable'
+- `variable := expression;` introduces a new variable of name `variable`

 - `variable = expression;` assigns to an existing variable. `+=`, `-=`, `*=`, `/=`, `div=`, `%=`, `^=`, `&&=`, `||=`, ... are also supported.